 Builds upon foundational strategies in preparation for the NCLEX exam and entry into professional practice.
-Students will examine and review computerized test-taking strategies, carefully analyzing any issues related to test-taking abilities and completing focus reviews and other NCLEX preparation resources.
-The process for licensure application and job-seeking strategies will also be discussed.
+Each student will examine and review his/her computerized test-taking strategies, and a careful analysis if issues related to test-taking abilities will be completed, along with focus reviews and other NCLEX preparation resources.
+Will also discuss the process for licensure application and job-seeking strategies.
 PREREQUISITE: NURS 4451, 4470.
 COREQUISITE: NURS 4521, 4950, 4960, 4970.